L-kcirtaP/hitchhiker-guide-to-996/README.md

-# algorithm-practice: The Hitchhiker's Guide to 996
+# The Hitchhiker's Guide to 996
-Algorithm practice in multiple programming language.

 ### Project Layout

 - assets/